yvs-sharma/samsung-riscv/README.md

 <details>
 <summary><b>TASK 1:</b>

-The task focuses on exploring C and RISC-V labs to compile C programs using both the GCC and RISC-V compilers.</summary>
+The goal is to work with C and RISC-V labs, compiling C programs using both the GCC and RISC-V compilers.</summary>

 ### C Lab

-We start by creating a file in the chosen directory using a simple editor like Leafpad.
-After writing the program to calculate the sum of numbers from 1 to n, save the file, close the editor, and compile it using GCC.
-Once compiled, you can run the program to see the output.
+First, create a file in your preferred directory using a basic editor like Leafpad.
+Write a program that calculates the sum of numbers from 1 to n, then save and close the editor.
+Next, compile the file using GCC.
+After compilation, run the program to view the output.

  C Code to calculate 1 to n numbers
 ```